Telemetry and Read Models

 - source kind

-- stable rule IDs when bounded
+- stable requirement IDs when bounded

 - file paths